brandonnodar/RedditBot_OnlineUsers/README.md

 This script will collect the online user count of the given subreddit you provide, and store the data in a text file.
 You will notice it'll create a directory on your desktop:
 *Desktop/RedditBot_OnlineUsers/SUBREDDIT_subreddit_onlineusers*

+It will create a file in this directory using this naming convention:
+*SUBREDDIT_DATE.txt*
-It will create a file in this directory using this naming convention: *SUBREDDIT_DATE.txt*\n This file stores all the data you've collected, and is used later by *subreddit_onlineusers_grapher.py*
+This file stores all the data you've collected, and is used later by *subreddit_onlineusers_grapher.py*

 In the *SUBREDDIT_DATE.txt* you will see the data: